 Check out Invezz.com’s top tips on how to become a successful investor:

 - Do your research.
 Becoming a consistently successful investor requires lots of patience, study, and perseverance.
-You’ll want to look at how the S&P/TSX Composite index has performed in the past, to help predict its future.
+You’ll want to look at how the particular index has performed in the past, to help predict its future.
 After that, you should look at how investing in the index compares to other investments.
 After that, map out your personal investment plan, so you can keep your cool even when the stock market turns ugly.

 - Set a budget.
 When you set a budget, do so by considering both your emotional and financial pain points.
 To manage your risk and limit the size of your losses, set a stop-loss order after you make your investment.
 Keeping to your budget will ensure you don’t risk too much and are able to stay in the game even if things go a little wrong.